Algebraic Conditions for Conformal Superintegrability in Arbitrary Dimension

 \section{Equivalence classes of abundant superintegrable systems}

-So far, we have considered conformally superintegrable systems that are abundant and whose underlying geometry is a \emph{\mbox{(pseudo-)}Riemannian manifold}.
-We now turn from this viewpoint towards conformal equivalence classes, i.e.\ we now aim to describe the superintegrable system on a conformal manifold.
+So far, we have considered conformally superintegrable systems whose underlying geometry is a \emph{\mbox{(pseudo-)}Riemannian manifold}.
+We now turn towards conformal equivalence classes, i.e.\ towards c-superintegrable systems on conformal manifolds.
+For such systems, $S_{ijk}$ is the conformally invariant structure tensor.
+According to~\eqref{eqn:Ricci.condition.strange.eqn} or~\eqref{eqn:tau}, the secondary structure tensor $\tau_{ij}$ is determined by $T_{ijk}$ and the Ricci curvature.
+Table~\ref{tab:analogy} contrasts the setting of properly and conformally superintegrable systems as opposed to c-superintegrable systems.